NewsLocal News

 RELATED: Cuyahoga County leaders say they won't back a new Browns stadium in Brook Park

-As part of his biennial budget plan – a jumping-off point for discussions with the General Assembly – DeWine wants to double the tax rate that sports gambling companies pay on profits.
-That idea, outlined in House Bill 96, calls for raising Ohio’s sports-betting tax to 40%.
-It’s 20% today.
-The DeWine administration believes the state’s take would increase by $130 million to $180 million a year – money for facilities and youth sports programs.
+As part of his biennial budget proposal – a jumping-off point for discussions with the General Assembly – DeWine wants to double the tax rate that sports gambling companies pay on profits.

-But even if that proposal gains support from legislators, the money might not come in fast enough for the Browns.
+But even if that idea gains support from legislators, the money might not come in fast enough for the Browns.
 DeWine’s budget bill says decisions about stadium funding would be managed by a new advisory committee, with most of its members appointed by the governor and Ohio House and Senate leaders.

 That will take time.
 And the Browns are racing the clock.
 Their lease on Cleveland’s Huntington Bank Field ends after the 2028 football season, and they hope to start playing in Brook Park in 2029.
 It takes at least three years to build a new stadium.

-House Bill 96 says new major sports facilities must cost $1 billion or more to qualify for state aid.
-State funding would also be available for stadium-renovation projects, if they cost at least $100 million.
-For mixed-use stadium districts, like what the Haslams want to build in Brook Park, the state could pay up to 40% of the bill.
+The governor's budget proposal says new major sports facilities must cost $1 billion or more to qualify for state aid.
+State funding would also be available for stadium renovation projects if they cost at least $100 million.

 Ohio Gov. Mike DeWine proposes money for Browns Stadium, public schools in $218B state budget